-Total liabilities decreased during the six months ended June 30, 2021 from \$40.5 million to \$11.3 million primarily as a result of the conversion of the majority of the 2016 Notes during the current quarter and the associated adjustment to the related convertible note derivatives, discussed in the Quarter Highlights section, which was partially offset by a \$7.1 million increase due to the addition of the ASAOC liability.
-The convertible note derivative is valued at fair value in accordance with IFRS.
-There are no circumstances in which the Corporation would be required to pay cash upon conversion of the Convertible Notes (see Notes 5 and 6 in the Financial Statements).
+Total liabilities decreased during the nine months ended September 30, 2021 from \$40.5 million to \$11.5 million primarily as a result of the conversion of the remaining 2016 Notes and the associated adjustment to the related convertible note derivatives (see Quarter Highlights section), which was partially offset by a \$7.1 million net increase in the environmental reclamation liability.
+The convertible note derivative is valued at fair value in accordance with IFRS (see Notes 5 and 6 in the Financial Statements).